pqrs-org/pqrs.org/sites/karabiner-elements/content/en/docs/json/complex-modifications-manipulator-definition/to/software_function/open_application/index.md

     Applications opened through methods other than `open_application`, such as via Launchpad, are also included.
 -   Only currently running applications are targeted; closed applications will not be selected.
 -   Only applications opened after Karabiner-Elements was launched are targeted.
+-   When you also specify `frontmost_application_history_exclusion_bundle_identifiers` or `frontmost_application_history_exclusion_file_paths`, you can exclude particular applications.
+    The values should be regular expressions that match the bundle identifier or file path.
+    These filters are available since Karabiner-Elements v15.7.3.

 {{% /alert %}}